austinbenny/ICPF2017/homework/2/README.md

 **If we type cast a larger integer than the one allowed by matlab, the program will only display upto the largest allowed integer, and vice versa for the smallest integer for a detailed reason:

 Casting a larger number than the maximum value just changes its value to the maximum value.
-For example casting the number 999 to an int8 will return its maximum value which is 127, and similarly casting the number -999 to an int8 will return the next closest int8 value which is the int8 minimum value which is -128.
+For example casting the number 999 to an int8 will return its maximum value which is 127, and similarly casting the number -999 to an int8 will return the next closest int8 value which is the int8 minimum value which is -128. **

-The maximum value of int16 can be found through intmax('int16') which returns 32767, or 2^15 - 1 because one digit is used to store the sign of the number and the numbers start at 0 so the maximum number is one less than 2^15

-The maximum value of int32 can be found just by intmax because that is the default function for intmax or by intmax('int32') both of which give you 2147483647 or 2^31 - 1 for the same reasons as for the maximum 16 bit number **

 ```
 3)